litmuschaos/v1-litmus-docs/docs/openebs-nfs-kill-chaos.md

 - Ensure that the `openebs-nfs-provisioner-kill` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the `openebs` namespace.
 If not, install from [here](https://hub.litmuschaos.io/charts/openebs/experiments/openebs-nfs-provisioner-kill)

-- The "DATA_PERSISTENCE"env variable takes effect only if the "EXTERNAL_APP_CHECK" is enabled.
+- The "DATA_PERSISTENCE" env variable takes effect only if the "EXTERNAL_APP_CHECK" is enabled.
 A stateful busybox deployment is used to create and validate data persistence on the RMW NFS persistent volumes.

 The data persistence also needs the users to create a minimal configmap upfront (like described below) in the namespace where the experiment resources are created.